erkendrick/djoust/README.md

 Djoust is a web-based multiplayer game influenced by the arcade classic Joust.
 It is developed with vanilla JavaScript for the frontend and Node.js, Express, and Socket.IO libraries handling the backend functionalities.
-The primary goal is to create a lightweight, anonymous multiplayer experience.
+The primary goal is to create a lightweight, anonymous multiplayer experience while learning about full stack application development.
 The application is currently in alpha stages of development.

 Latest developments:
 Established game environment with server authoritative state updates.